 Here’s a step-by-step description of how an angioplasty is performed and how a stent is placed.

-Particularly bad blockages require the insertion of a stent, which keeps your artery open after the ballon has been inflated.
-The stent is opened by the inflating the balloon and is designed to remain in place after the balloon is deflated.
+4. Stent Placement (Stenting) Particularly bad blockages require the insertion of a stent, which keeps your artery open after the balloon has been inflated.
+The stent is opened by inflating the balloon and is designed to remain in place after the balloon is deflated.

 A coronary angioplasty is performed using an X-ray video.
 This requires a special contrast dye, which must be injected into the patient just before the procedure begins.